SeoulSKY/SoruSora/README.md

 docker-compose pull && docker-compose up -d
 ```

-Optionally, you can add `-d` flag to run the docker container in detached mode.

 If you want to build the docker image by yourself and run it, use the following commands:

 ```bash